MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/viewerexample.md

 ![2D and 3D viewers in our application](images/tutorials/basicmechanics/SimpleApp_09.png "2D and 3D viewers in our application")

 ### Develop a Python Function for Your Button
-Next we want to reset the filepath to an empty string on clicking our *Reset* button.
+Next, we want to reset the filepath to an empty string on clicking our *Reset* button.
 Add the *reset* command to your Button.
 {{< highlight filename="MyViewerApplication.script" >}}
 ``` Stan
 ...